EduardoVernier/dynamic-projections/README.md

 <!-- /TOC -->

+**TODOs**

+- [ ] Write introduction.
+- [ ] Write about the metrics.
+Look up previous reports.
+- [ ] Add references.
+Markdown doesn't deal with this, so maybe just list them to make things easier in the future.
+- [ ] Conclusion, discussion, future work.
+- [ ] Write about why s1 methods are unstable and present examples.
+Present any other weird/unexpected behavior.
+- [ ] Explain pca s4 and AE stability (show inverse projection).

 ## Introduction
 TODO

 ## Projection methods

-TODO talk about implementation/source

-**PCA** - The main linear technique for dimensionality reduction, principal component analysis, performs a linear mapping of the data to a lower-dimensional space in such a way that the variance of the data in the low-dimensional representation is maximized (TODO copied from wikipedia).
-Strategy 1 (pca_s1) computes PCA independently for each timestep.
-Strategy 4 (pca_s4) works by grouping all timesteps together and computing PCA once.
+**PCA** - A technique for dimensionality reduction that performs a linear mapping of the data to a lower-dimensional space maximizing the variance of the data in the low-dimensional representation.
+We created a wrapper that around the scikit-learn implementation that offers two usage modes: Strategy 1 (pca_s1) computes PCA independently for each timestep.
+Strategy 4 (pca_s4) works by grouping all timesteps and computing PCA once.
+The terminology was borrowed from the dt-SNE paper.

-**t-SNE** - TODO

-**dt-SNE** - TODO
+**t-SNE** - This method converts the nD distances between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional mD embedding and the high-dimensional nD data.
+This usually results in good neighborhood preservation.
+Our implementation is based off the scikit-learn implementation and the perplexity is set as default (30).

+**dt-SNE** - This method extends t-SNE to deal with dynamic data by adding a ~stability~ term (lambda) to the cost function.

 **Autoencoders**
-In the context of dimensionality reduction, you take an (usually) hourglass-shaped neural network and train it to basically reconstruct the input.
-After trained, the middle layer acts as a compact (latent) representation of the original data.
-The middle layer needs to have a number of neurons equivalent to the dimensionality of the space we want to project out data into.
-We tested 4 different "types" of autoencoders:
+In the context of dimensionality reduction, we take a (usually) hourglass-shaped neural network and train it to reconstruct the input.
+After training, the middle layer acts as a compact (latent) representation of the original data.
+The middle layer has to have a number of neurons equivalent to the dimensionality of the space we want to project out data into.
+We tested four different "types" of autoencoders:

 |       |                                                        |                                                                        |
 |:-----:|:-------------------------------------------------------|:-----------------------------------------------------------------------|